moliver28/research-handbook/content/job-families/product/product-designer.md

 #### Responsibilities

-- **Product knowledge:** Have working knowledge of your [group](/handbook/product/categories/#hierarchy).
+- **Product knowledge:** Have working knowledge of the features in your [group](/handbook/product/categories/#hierarchy).
-- **Research:** Conduct [solution validation](/handbook/product-development-flow/#validation-phase-4-solution-validation) and incorporate insights into design decisions to fulfill user and business needs.
+- **Research:** Conduct [solution validation](/handbook/product-development-flow/#validation-phase-4-solution-validation) and incorporate insights to fulfill user and business needs.
-- **Deliverables:** Create deliverables for your group (for example: JTBD, UX Scorecards, competitive evaluations, user flows, low fidelity wireframes, high fidelity mockups, prototypes, and so on) that solve real user problems through the user experience.
+- **Deliverables:** Create tactical deliverables for your group that solve user problems (for example, competitive evaluations, user flows, low and high fidelity designs, prototypes).
-- **Communication:** Communicate UX activities to the department, your group, and other team members using clear language that simplifies complexity.
+- **Communication:** Communicate UX activities to others with clear language that simplifies complexity.
-- **Usability:** Proactively identify both small and large usability issues within your group.
+- **Usability:** Identify small and large usability issues in your group.
-- **Iteration:** Practice design iteration within the [validation track](/handbook/product-development-flow/#validation-track) and take part in the [monthly release process](/handbook/engineering/workflow/#product-development-timeline) by [breaking down the designs](/handbook/product/ux/product-designer/#ideate-and-iterate) to fit the release cadence of your group.
-[Review and approve merge requests](/handbook/product/ux/product-designer/mr-reviews/) submitted by developers within the [build track](/handbook/product-development-flow/#build-track).
+- **Iteration:** Practice design iteration and [break down designs](/handbook/product/ux/product-designer/#ideate-and-iterate) to fit the release cadence of your group.
+[Review merge requests](/handbook/product/ux/product-designer/mr-reviews/) with user-facing changes.
 - **Design system:** Actively contribute to the [Pajamas Design System](https://design.gitlab.com) by keeping design components available and up to date in design and prototyping tools, and ensuring that components fit together visually and functionally.
 - **UI copy:** Collaborate closely with a technical writer on microcopy and documentation suggestions.
 - **Design reviews:** Participate in [Design Reviews](/handbook/product/ux/product-designer/#design-reviews), giving and receiving feedback appropriately.